-- B7.
-Date post-weights are recorded: Record the date when post-weight measurements are documented on the Data Form. - B8.
-Initials of the person recording the post-weight measures: Enter the initials of the person who records the post-weight measurements in B8.
-Enter the first initial in the first space provided, middle initial in the second space provided and last initial in the third space provided. - B9a-b: Post-weight: Weigh each used pad following procedures described in Attachment D. Record the pad weight in grams to the .01-gram weight.
+B14a-b: Post-weight: Weigh each used pad following procedures described in Attachment D. Record the pad weight in grams to the .01-gram weight.
 Contamination Code: Ask the patient and inspect each used pad to determine and record a contamination code.
-Do not weigh unused pads; instead, record the words "not used" in this space in lieu of a gram weight measure.
-If the pad was not used, you do not need to list a contamination code for that pad.
+Do not weigh unused pads; instead, record the same value as was recorded for the pre-weight.
+For the contamination code of an unused pad, record 00 (Pad returned, not used).
 If a Pad is missing, write the words "missing pad" in this space in lieu of a weight measurement and record the appropriate contamination code in the contamination code field.
 See contamination codes 10 and 11.
+If any pads are reported used and are missing, the Pad Test must be repeated.